-- Sift powdered sugar and raspberry powder together.
+Sift the powdered sugar and raspberry powder together.
 Set aside

 - Mix on low speed until sugar is incorporated.
 Once they are incorporated, turn speed to medium and cream for 1-2 minutes until very fluffy.
 Add vanilla and milk in, beat for another 30-45 seconds.

 - If the consistency of the frosting seems a bit runny, add more powdered sugar in it to make it thicker.
 If the consistency of the frosting seems too stiff, add more milk, only 1 teaspoon at a time, as necessary.

 - STORAGE: Store buttercream in the fridge for up to 1 week.